Set a good schedule

 - Working with a group or study partner can help bring some structure into your day: set a regular time to connect with someone in each class to go over readings, the lecture, and even just to catch up.

 - Beyond your academic work, make sure that you are connecting virtually with friends, roommates, teammates and family.
-We are all going to be feeling lonelier than usual, so don’t hesitate to reach out!
 What about the friends you usually eat meals with?
 Set up a few weekly “virtual” lunches to catch up.